Frances Hodgson Burnett: Biography

-Childhood in Manchester, United Kingdom
+Childhood in Manchester, England

 Frances Eliza Hodgson was born at 141 York Street in Cheetham, Manchester on 24 November 1849.
 She was the third of five children of Edwin Hodgson, an ironmonger from Doncaster in Yorkshire, and his wife Eliza Boond, from a well-to-do Manchester family.
-Hodgson owned a business in Deansgate, selling ironmongery and brass goods.
+Her father owned a business in Deansgate, selling ironmongery and brass goods.
 The family lived comfortably, employing a maid and a nurse-maid.
 Frances had two older brothers and two younger sisters.

 In 1852, the family moved about a mile away to a newly built terrace, opposite St Luke's Church, with greater access to outdoor space.
 Barely a year later, on 1 September 1853 and with his wife pregnant for a fifth time, Hodgson died suddenly of a stroke, leaving the family without an income.
 Frances was cared for by her grandmother while her mother took over running the family business.
 From her grandmother, who bought her books, Frances learned to love reading, in particular her first book, The Flower Book, which had colored illustrations and poems.
 Because of their reduced income, Eliza had to give up their family home and moved with her children to live with relatives in Seedley Grove, Tanners Lane, Pendleton, Salford, where they lived in a house with a large enclosed garden in which Frances enjoyed playing.

 For a year Frances went to a small dame school run by two women, where she first saw a book about fairies.
 When her mother moved the family to Islington Square, Salford, Frances mourned the lack of flowers and gardens.
 Their new home was located in a gated square of faded gentility adjacent to an area with severe overcrowding and poverty that "defied description", according to Friedrich Engels, who lived in Manchester at the time.